ARMmbed/mbed-os-example-client/README.md

 1. Go to [Device Connector > API Console](https://connector.mbed.com/#console).
 1. Enter `https://api.connector.mbed.com/endpoints/DEVICE_NAME/3200/0/5501` in the URI field and click **TEST API**.
 Replace `DEVICE_NAME` with your actual endpoint name.
 The device name can be found in the `source/security.h` file, see variable `MBED_ENDPOINT_NAME` or it can be found from the traces [Monitoring the application](https://github.com/ARMmbed/mbed-client-quickstart-morpheus#monitoring-the-application).
 1. The number of times you pressed `SW2` is shown.
 1. Press the `SW3` button to unregister from mbed Device Connector.
-You should see `Unregistered Object Successfully` printed to the serial port and LED starts blinking.
+You should see `Unregistered Object Successfully` printed to the serial port and the LED starts blinking.
 This will also stop your application.
 Press the `RESET` button to run the program again.

 ![SW2 pressed five times, as shown by the API Console](clicks.png)

-**NOTE:** If you get an error, for example `Server Response: 410 (Gone)`, clear your browser's cache, log out, and log back in.
+<span class="tips">**Tip:** If you get an error, for example `Server Response: 410 (Gone)`, clear your browser's cache, log out, and log back in.</span>

-**NOTE:** Only GET methods can be executed through [Device Connector > API Console](https://connector.mbed.com/#console).
-For the other methods check the [mbed Device Connector Quick Start](https://github.com/ARMmbed/mbed-connector-api-node-quickstart).
+<span class="notes">**Note:** Only GET methods can be executed through [Device Connector > API Console](https://connector.mbed.com/#console).
+For other methods check the [mbed Device Connector Quick Start](https://github.com/ARMmbed/mbed-connector-api-node-quickstart).

 ### Application resources